redhat-eets/gitaction/README.md

 # gitaction

-This repository is used to collect the github action toolings, sample work flows and documentations.
+This repository is used to collect github action toolings, sample work flows and documentations.

 ## Runner in container